Click here to Skip to main content

 public static IEnumerable<Metric> Stats(string data);

-The InitService method just sets an application key and user key you should generate according to the these instructions.
+The InitService method just sets an application key and user key you should generate according to these instructions.

 The most useful method is CheckDocument which accepts the text to check and returns a collection of error objects.